Punjabi tamba and kurta: Tamba/Tehmed/Lungi

 The tamba, which is also called tehmed is the Punjabi version of the lungi which has folds at the front and is the traditional dress for Punjabi men.
 The tamba is worn by Bhangra dancers.
 Although the use of the Punjabi tehmed in East Punjab has declined in recent years, being replaced by the pyjama, men can be seen wearing the tehmed and its use has not completely stopped.
 The tamba or the lungi can also be seen on Punjabi men in Punjab province and adjoining Hazara region of Pakistan.
 A tehmed is of one colour and has no border.
 The tehmed or laacha can be long reaching to the heels.
 It can also be short to just below the knees.

 Laacha

 A laacha differs from the tehmed in that it has a border and is variegated so that it has more than one colour.
 The laacha is popular in West Punjab.
-The laacha is worn in a like manner to the tehmed except it has more folds.
+The laacha is worn in a similar manner to the tehmed except it has more folds.
 Women in some parts of Punjab wear the tehmed and the laacha, especially the districts of Gujarat, Gujranwala, Shahpur and Muzzafargarh.